OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Particle/particle.md

   };
 ```

-This transaction will be gasless because we're meeting two conditions The first is whether or not we've expressed that this transaction should be sponsored (done earlier by including `SendTransactionMode.Gasless` within `AAWrapProvider`).
+This transaction will be gasless because we're meeting two conditions.
+The first is whether or not we've expressed that this transaction should be sponsored (done earlier by including `SendTransactionMode.Gasless` within `AAWrapProvider`).
 The second condition is the existence of adequate funds to sponsor the transaction.
 Because we're on a Testnet (Arbitrum Sepolia), all transactions are automatically sponsored without the need to deposit USDT.
 However, if this were on Arbitrum One or Arbitrum Nova, the Paymaster shown on the [Particle dashboard](https://dashboard.particle.network) would need to be funded.

 ## Conclusion